killme2008/clj-xmemcached/README.md

      :heartbeat  Whether to do heartbeating when connections are idle,default is true.
      :timeout  Operation timeout in milliseconds,default is five seconds.
      :transcoder Transcoder to encode/decode data.
 For example, clj-json-transcoder.
-     :name  A name to define a memcached client instance"
+     :name  A name to define a memcached client instance :selector-pool-size  Reactor pool size for every client instance, it's computed based on CPUs number by default."

 ### Store items
 ```clj